-Pros Cons Consistent with 5 year maximum extension in Subregional Strategy (may not require agreement of Orange/Cabonne Councils).
-A number of Central West Councils did NOT remove or sunset Existing Holdings (mostly post 2012) due to a change on politics.
-There could have been more potential for improved notification to the community of the sunset time period coming (but there is always a question of how much consultation is necessary / required).
-Resources for Planning Proposal to modify LLR / 'Deferred matters' (BLEP1998) subsume some of the costs of extending this Proposal to resolving the existing holding issue.
+Subregional Strategy (may not require agreement of Orange/Cabonne Councils).(no • It m• A number of Central West Councils did NOT remove or sunset Existing Holdings (mostly post 2012) due to a change on politics.• It m oregional Strategy applied to sunset time t to a further extension after closure). hay still be argued by some that 1 year is short for some to act on in poor momic climate. hay be inconsistent with Rural Lands SEPP 117 Ministerial Directions / Subregional improved notification to the community of the sunset time period coming (but there is always a question of how much consultation is necessary / required).
+Resources for Planning Proposal to modify LLR / 'Deferred Areas' (BLEP1998) subsume some of the costs of extending this Proposal to resolving the existing holding issue.
 One (1) additional year should be short enough to limit substantial take-up in areas where complex/expensive to activate approval whilst still providing sufficient time for people to prepare and lodge a Development Application.
-One (1) additional year is sufficient time for council to both notify of the extension of the existing holding clause and also advise of the sunset date so that due process is followed.
-Subregional Strategy applied to sunset time (not to a further extension after closure).
-It may still be argued by some that 1 year is too short for some to act on in poor economic climate.
-It may be inconsistent with Rural Lands SEPP / s.117 Ministerial Directions / Subregional Strategy principles and recommendations so difficult to write a PP to support the LEP amendment It may be inconsistent with the advice of State agencies responsible for planning, agriculture, environment, water and potentially economics who are likely to lodge objections to PP It may be contrary to advice on economic protection of agricultural lands against further fragmentation - potential for wider economic impacts It reopens opportunities across the whole LGA needed to be transparent - significant potential for impact (not just the small number of land owners who are pressing for this change) Significant Council resources to do Planning Proposal, consultation, amendment, notification, readvertising extension, advertising closing of extension, and confirmation and processing of existing holding applications.
-Orange and Cabonne may not support amendment as it contradicts adopted stance
+One (1) additional year is sufficient time for council to both notify of the extension of the existing holding clause and also advise of the sunset date so that due process is followed. ategy principles and recommendations so ficult to write a PP to support the LEP endment hay be inconsistent with the advice of te agencies responsible for planning, iculture, environment, water and entially economics who are likely to ge objections to PP hay be contrary to advice on economic tection of agricultural lands against ther fragmentation - potential for wider momic impacts eopens opportunities across the whole a needed to be transparent - significant ential for impact (not just the small mber of land owners who are pressing for schange) mificant Council resources to do Planning posal, consultation, amendment, ification, readvertising extension, rertising closing of extension, and firmation and processing of existing ding applications.

-Pros Cons on existing holdings (but it is our understanding Orange appreciates that the Subregional Strategy is out-of-date).
+Orange and Cabonne may not support amendment as it contradicts adopted stance on existing holdings (but it is our understanding Orange appreciates that the Subregional Strategy is out-of-date).
 Only a limited number of cases where people are claiming they did not know about the sunset period for existing holdings and some of these claims of ignorance could potentially be disputed.
 No detailed analysis of supply/demand is included in this project or lot by lot update of take-up.
 It is not possible to know existing holding supply or up-take potential.
 By aiming to turn on existing holdings again this must be counted effectively as LLR (unknown quantity) and may affect Council's ability to achieve LLR outcomes elsewhere.
-Recommendation: Option 2 is preferred because it balances the need for transparency and accountability of local government (by ensuring sufficient notice is provided to existing holding owners prior to extinguishment of these rights) with the need for reduced fragmentation of agricultural lands
+Recommendation: Option 2 is preferred because it balances the need for transparency and accountability of local government (by ensuring sufficient notice is provided to existing holding owners prior to extinguishment of these rights) with the need for reduced fragmentation of agricultural lands (by extinguishing existing holdings within a defined timeframe).